Top 10 Diabetes Treatments You May Have Missed

 - impaired kidney function.

-Other combination products that contain empagliflozin are: Glyxambi (empagliflozin and linagliptin), Synjardy (empagliflozin and metformin) and Synjardy XR, and Trijardy XR (empagliflozin, linagliptin and metformin).
+Combination products that contain empagliflozin include: Glyxambi (empagliflozin and linagliptin), Synjardy (empagliflozin and metformin) and Synjardy XR, and Trijardy XR (empagliflozin, linagliptin and metformin).

 4. Lantus (insulin glargine)